Arbitrage-Free Pricing Of Derivatives In Nonlinear Market Models: Hedger's Fair Pricing and Market Regularity

-It is clear from Definitions \ref{deffairp} and \ref{def:deffi7b} that if $p^f_t$ is a fair price, then any trading strategiy $(x_t,p_t,\phi^t , \cC^t)\in \Psi^{t,x_t} (\sC )$ necessarily satisfies either condition \eqref{price1v1} or condition \eqref{price1v2}.
-Obviously, a fair hedger's price depends both on the given endowment $x_t$ and the contract $\cC^t$ and thus the notation $p^f_t(x_t, \cC^t)$ is appropriate, but it will be frequently simplified to $p^f_t$ when no danger of confusion may arise.
-It is important to note that if $p^f_t$ is a fair hedger's price (resp. a strict subhedging price) at time $t$ for $\cC^t$, then any $p_t\leq p^f_t$ is also a fair hedger's price (resp. a strict subhedging price) at time $t$ for that contract, provided that the amount $p^f_t - p_t \geq 0$ can be invested in $B^{0,l}$ with no trading adjustments.
-Recall that the latter property has been already postulated in our framework and thus it is not restrictive.
+It is clear from Definitions \ref{def:deffi7b} and \ref{deffairp} that if $p^f_t$ is a fair price, then any trading strategy $(x_t,p_t,\phi^t,\cC^t)\in \Psi^{t,x_t} (\sC )$ necessarily satisfies either condition \eqref{price1v1} or condition \eqref{price1v2}.
+Obviously, a fair hedger's price depends both on the given endowment $x_t$ and the contract $\cC^t$ and thus the notation $p^f_t(x_t,\cC^t)$ is appropriate, but it will be frequently simplified to $p^f_t$ when no danger of confusion may arise.

-A fair price prevents the hedger from making sure profit with a positive probability and with no risk of losing money.
+A fair price prevents the hedger from making a sure profit with a positive probability and with no risk of suffering a loss.
 In contrast, it does not prevent the hedger from losing money, in general.
-It is thus natural to search for the highest possible value of a fair price.
-This idea motivates the following definition of the upper bound for the hedger's fair prices
+It is thus natural to search for the highest level of a fair price.
+This idea motivates the following definition of the upper bound for the hedger's fair prices $ \ovep^f_t(x_t,\cC^t)=\esssup \cH^f_t(x_t,\cC^t)$, where